Teriyaki sauce is so wonderfully flavorful, and it goes perfectly with bold-flavored fish such as salmon.

 - 1 tablespoon honey

 - 1 teaspoon minced fresh ginger root

 - Olive oil spray

-- In a small saucepan, whisk together the soy sauce and konjac flour.
+- While the salmon is in the oven, in a small saucepan, whisk together the soy sauce and cornstarch.
 Add the white wine, honey, minced garlic and minced ginger, whisking to combine.

-- Heat the glaze over medium heat, whisking often, 3-4 minutes, until it thickens into syrup.
+- Heat the glaze over medium-low heat, whisking often, for 3-4 minutes, until it thickens into a syrup.
 Remove from heat.

-- Remove the salmon fillets to a serving platter.
-Brush with the teriyaki glaze, sprinkle with sesame seeds and serve.
+- Remove the cooked salmon fillets to a serving platter.
+Brush them with the teriyaki glaze, sprinkle with sesame seeds, and serve.